 A core member of the Competitive Balance lineup who does not specialize, and explicitly so.
 Strong but not The Strongest, Fast but not The Fastest.
 Good at everything, the best at nothing.
 His biggest strength is his lack of any glaring weaknesses, and biggest weakness is his lack of any remarkable strengths.
 He may have trouble dealing with characters whose skills are more extreme than his if they're allowed to press their advantages.
-In relation to two other common character builds, the Fragile Speedster is usually touted as great for beginners, the Mighty Glacier as for experts only, and the Jack Of All Stats as being an all around safe bet for anyone.
+In relation to two other common character builds, racing games typically tout the Fragile Speedster as great for beginners, while the Mighty Glacier is for experts only.
+In other games, the Mighty Glacier can be easier to handle because he can take more hits, whereas the Fragile Speedster must be handled with finesse.
+In either case, the Jack Of All Stats is an all around safe bet for anyone.

 The Jack-Of-All-Stats is the baseline to get the hang of the controls; this character lacks the extremes that might trip up a novice.
 It is also a solid choice for advanced players who want the flexibility to exploit the enemy's weakness, no matter what that may be.
 Whether the character retains his usefulness as the player's skill grows depends on how much the game rewards versatility as opposed to pure power, but the Jack-Of-All-Stats is almost never the best character in any given game or a Game Breaker.